Small Area Labour Markets

 Always use the current SALM publication, as SALM data, even for earlier periods, can be revised.

-The ABS rebenchmarks its Labour Force Survey estimates on a quarterly basis to ensure that they are based on the most up-to-date population information.
+The ABS rebenchmarks its LFS estimates on a quarterly basis to ensure that they are based on the most up-to-date population information.
 These revisions are reflected in the latest SALM estimates.

 When new Census benchmarks become available, SALM estimates are revised back a number of years to reflect these new benchmarks.